inmeso/hilemms/HiLeMMS-DSL.md

 #### Loop over indexing space

-Assuming the domain decomposition is used for parallelisation, we will need to have such a loop function that iterates the operation defined by users over the space $\Omega$, i.e., hides the underlying details for parallelism.
+Assuming the domain decomposition is used for parallelisation, we will need to have such a loop function that iterates the operation defined by users over the space $`\Omega`$, i.e., hides the underlying details for parallelism.

 In general a reasonable underlying library will provide similar facilities for this purpose.
 Hence, the loop function is to provide necessary wrapper or code generation tool for the translation.